Valentine's Day is the perfect time to shower those you love, especially your furry four-legged friends.

 1. Rose Shaped Dog Chew Toy

 This rose-shaped dog chew toy embodies Valentine’s Day love and puppy-level cuteness.
-It is also multi-textured.
-This can help your new puppy or small dog clean their teeth while playing and fight tartar.

 This chew toy is dyed with food-grade, non-toxic dye.
 It is also made of durable thermoplastic elastomers or TPEs.
 TPEs are inherently low in toxicity and are often widely used in the medical industry.
 They are also in compliance with food contact regulations.